berthayes/cp-zeek/README.md

 ## Analyzing Syslog Events

-The connect image has the [Confluent syslog connector](https://www.confluent.io/hub/confluentinc/kafka-connect-syslog) installed.
+The running connect image has the [Confluent syslog connector](https://www.confluent.io/hub/confluentinc/kafka-connect-syslog) installed.
 A connect worker can be configured by running:

 ```docker exec -it connect /tmp/start_syslog_connector.sh```